holochain/holochain-rust/doc/holochain_101/src/dpki.md

 - `init(params)` [here: params=Option<RootKeysetId>] :  Called during bootstrap with initialization parameters retrieved from the DPKI configuration.
 This function is only called if a prior call to `is_initialied()` returned false.
 - `is_initialized()` -> bool : Should return a boolean value if the DPKI DNA has been initialized or not
-- `get_root_keyset_id()` -> RootKeysetId : Should return a root keyset id that identifies which identity group this instance of the DPKI app is part of.
 - `create_agent_key(agent_name)` :  Called any time the conductor creates a new DNA instance.
 Should create a keystore record for the instance.

+DeepKey specific functions:

+- `get_initialization_data()` -> String : Returns the root keyset id that identifies which identity group this instance of the DPKI app is part of.

 TODO: add more functions for the trait.